rohitagarwal05/Bike_Sharing_Assignment_Linear_Regression/README.md

 ## Contents of Repository

-1. Dataset Folder - Contains the actual dataset and Readme file which contains the metadata information.
+1. Dataset - day.csv actual dataset used for the assignment.
 2. Python Notebook - Which contains the bike sharing linear regression assignment.
 3. PDF File - Which contains the assignment based and general questions subjective questions answered.
+4. Readme.txt - Metadata of the dataset.

 ## General Information
 - This project was built as part of Linear Regression module assignment during the course of AI/ML by IIIT-B and Upgrad.